 The Quin rises close to Cokenach and flows near Barkway, Hormead and Hare Street before reaching Braughing and joining the Rib.

 Chalk streams are incredibly important and globally rare environment with a unique ecology.
-There are no more than 200 of these streams and rivers in the world, six of which are in Hertfordshire;
+There are no more than 200 of these streams and rivers in the world, several of which are in Hertfordshire, including;

 – River Mimram